Joseph Bloomfield: Public life

-At the close of the Revolutionary War, Bloomfield became one of the founding members of The Society of the Cincinnati in the state of New Jersey, and served as the State Society's President from 1808 until his death in 1823.
+At the close of the Revolutionary War, Bloomfield became one of the founding members of The Society of the Cincinnati in the state of New Jersey, and served as the State Society's president from 1808 until his death in 1823.

+He practiced law in Burlington, New Jersey, and was the registrar of the admiralty court from 1779 to 1783.

+Elected office

-He practiced law in Burlington, New Jersey and was the registrar of the admiralty court from 1779 to 1783.
-He served as the New Jersey Attorney General from 1783 to 1792 and as a trustee of Princeton College from 1793 until his death.
-He was elected Governor of New Jersey as a Democratic-Republican and served in office from 1801–1802 and from 1803–1812.
+He served as the New Jersey attorney general from 1783 to 1792 and as a trustee of Princeton College from 1793 until his death.
+He was elected Governor of New Jersey as a Democratic-Republican and served in office from 1801 to 1802 and from 1803 to 1812.

 In 1814, Bloomfield was elected a member of the American Antiquarian Society.

 Congress

-Bloomfield was elected as a Democratic-Republican to the Fifteenth United States Congress and reelected to the Sixteenth Congress from March 4, 1817 through March 3, 1821, where he represented New Jersey's At-large congressional district.
+Bloomfield was elected as a Democratic-Republican to the Fifteenth United States Congress and reelected to the Sixteenth Congress from March 4, 1817, through March 3, 1821, where he represented New Jersey's at-large congressional district.
+While in Congress, he led the Committee on Revolutionary Pensions.
 Bloomfield ran for, but was not elected to, the Seventeenth Congress.
+He also previously ran in the 1795 and 1797 elections for the at-large seat, both of in which the top 5 would win; he finished 7th both times.